 In addition, in the case of myself and many professional developers, we take responsibility for our work and when a flaw becomes apparent it will be fixed 5 weeks after you have paid or 8 months later.
 To put it another way, these super low price point developers trade on price, not brand so they have no interest in maintaining a favourable reputation.

 Ultimately the important thing to remember is to ask questions and to contribute to the creation of your site through providing high-quality content and feedback.
 While when it comes to price, if the studio or individual you are looking to hire is **just** going to build you something, find another developer that wants to actually take the time to understand your requirements and to research your problems.
 And remember, lower prices do not necessarily represent better value, particularly in the long term.

-The other key consideration is that from your perspective, your not investing in a new website, you’re investing in a desired outcome or objective i.e. more sales.
-But a bargain basement website is not going to be designed to meet these objectives, it’s going to be designed to take money out of your pocket into the developers hand, the long-term effectiveness of the website is not a consideration for them.
+The other key consideration is that from your perspective, you’re not investing in a new website, you’re investing in a desired outcome or objective i.e. more sales.
+But a bargain-basement website is not going to be designed to meet these objectives, it’s going to be designed to take money out of your pocket into the developer’s hand, the long-term effectiveness of the website is not a consideration for them.

 Do you need help upgrading your current website or developing an entirely new one?
 We really do love helping people reach new customers online and grow their businesses.